 at all times during the move.
 These are things that you’ll either need with you or that can’t be replaced because of their intense emotional connection or level of personal importance.
 Valuables in this category may include, but are not limited to:

-- Cell phones
+- Mobile phones

-- Financial documents
+- Title documents

 - Insurance policies